This blog was updated on March 13, 2023

 But before you can make a decision or a financial plan, you must understand the different types of senior care available, including assisted living and other senior living solutions, and how much they cost.
 Let us help you understand the cost of senior care.

-How to Prepare for the Real Cost of Senior Care at Home
+How to Prepare for the Real Cost of Senior Home Care

 The costs of senior care for an entire family are not trivial.
 But the following steps can help family caregivers prepare for and prevent that from happening:

-If your loved one needs 24/7 care or cannot be left alone, you may find that senior living is actually a more affordable option that offers a greater range of services — including gourmet dining, transportation, and many meaningful activities — than you could ever get at home.
+If your loved one needs 24/7 care or cannot be left alone for extended periods of time, you may find that senior living is actually a more affordable option that offers a greater range of services — including gourmet dining, transportation, and many meaningful activities — than you could ever get at home.
 Senior living is downright affordable when compared to the costs of a highly qualified team of in-home aides.

 How to Prepare for the Real Cost of Senior Care in a Senior Living Community

-The national median monthly rate for assisted living now exceeds $3,600, but it’s important to remember that the cost of senior care varies greatly based on location and the specific needs of residents.
-Most family caregivers and seniors agree after making the transition to a senior living community that they wish they’d have made the move sooner — but the cost of senior care is often what held them back.
+The national median monthly rate for assisted living averages $3,600, but it’s important to remember that the cost of senior care varies greatly based on location and the specific needs of residents.
+Memory care communities, for example, typically cost more due to the type of care provided, while independent living communities, which provide less oversight, might cost less.
+In any case, the cost of senior living often compares well to the costs of staying at home.

 Planning for senior living costs can be a daunting and emotional task for family caregivers.
 You don’t have to go it alone.
-Assembling a family caregiving team to help make decisions and explore options will help, and turning to professionals for help ensures that your loved one is taking advantage of all the resources that are available to them.
+Assembling a family caregiving team to help make decisions and explore options will help, and turning to professionals, like financial planners and elder law attorneys, for help ensures that your loved one is taking advantage of all the resources that are available to them.

 The Bottom Line: How to Prepare for the Real Cost of Senior Care